In years to come, Carl Froch and George Groves will probably reflect that they were the best things that ever happened to each other.

 When domestic rivals square off there is a contest beyond the match won and lost in the ring, and that is the one held in the court of public opinion—to be more popular, better liked, the moral victor.

 The first Froch-Groves fight was the perfect example of this.
 Groves had been seen as arrogant and disrespectful in the buildup, a cocky upstart somewhat delusional about his own abilities.
-Consequently, he was booed in the ring.
+Consequently, he was booed into the ring.

 When Groves' predictions came true to an impressive extent in the opening rounds and he found success with the jab and the overhand right—sensationally flooring Froch in Round 1—the crowd realised that, upstart or not, Groves had not been exaggerating his fighting calibre.